alemelis/Bobby.jl/docs/src/board.md

 rnbqkbnr/pppppppp/8/8/8/8/PPPPPPPP/RNBQKBNR
 ```

-which, in binary notation reads
+and in binary notation reads

 ```
 1111111111111111000000000000000000000000000000001111111111111111